How Does 3D Manufacturing Contrast to Conventional Manufacturing?

 However, it’s the method of creation which is so markedly different to any kind of existing technology, including CNC (computer numerical controlled) machining to which it is often compared.
 Most conventional types of manufacturing production, including CNC, use subtractive methods; material is removed to create the final result.
 This can mean there’s a lot of wastage with the material used typically being scrapped.

-Additive Manufacturing – as the name suggests – is an additive method, this means that material is added to create the product.
-By using an additive method rather than subtractive, the process is far more economical and also eco-friendly, and there’s a much greater scope for designs
+Additive Manufacturing (also called 3D manufacturing) – as the name suggests – is an additive method, this means that material is added to create the product.
+By using an additive method rather than subtractive, the process is far more economical and also eco-friendly, and there’s a much greater scope for designs.

 What is An Overview of the Process?